PowBambi/The-story-of-ADAM/README.md

 Also, notice how most of Adam's family has A's in their name.
 Axl.
 Adamn.
 Alex.

 falin leik dat gropcies okay so adam fels badtosday less seick but al;so throuat pain still feall pain still yes we gort micspamming 2 workd 2day exx dee k also were goeting back into cs:go.
 Is fun.
 We are now going to play GMOD Prop Hunt.
 It is 9:32pm 10/24/2015.
 Today I also went to the mall with my sister and her daughter my niece Riley.
 We went trick or treating.
 I should be getting paid about $10 for following along.

+Today is Sunday 10/25/2015 10:46 pm.
+Adam is doing something.
+Today he feels almost better, but still pretty sick.
+He has noticed cracks on his tongue, a fissured tongue.
+He doesn't know if he is going to school tomorrow, since he is still sick and feels bad, but he also has a lot of missing assignments or something.
+I hope for the best.
+Signing off now.